 As for "African features", we can assume Jablonski was not talking about the dozens of Pharaohs with "African" or "Nubian features", but about the "ebony black" peoples wearing loin cloths and leopard skins, since that is what Western scholarship and National Geographic have traditionally liked to classify as "Nubian" or "African" characteristics.

-Such nonsensical conceptions of Africa, again illustrate the ridiculous nature of the so-called debate over the origins of Egyptians.
-First of all, no one has ever suggested that ancient Egyptians were ebony black, and like millions of sub-Saharan Africans they were related to, they definitely figured somewhere in between if we are to believe there artistic depictions, but for the most part usually a great deal closer to the ebony black, than to European white.
+Such nonsensical conceptions of Africa, again illustrate the ridiculous and contradictory nature of the so-called debate over the origins of Egyptians.
+First of all, no one has ever suggested that ancient Egyptians were ebony black, and like millions of sub-Saharan Africans they were related to, they definitely figured somewhere in between, if we are to believe there artistic depictions, but for the most part usually a great deal closer to the ebony black, than to European white.
 Judging from their own portrayals in ancient murals pharaonic Egyptians, were likely darker then the average San and Kung or "bushmen" of earlier anthropologists, like most "hamites".
-The idea that one can not determine what the Egyptians were is also typical bias, or more accurately, b.s. of Western "scholarship".
-Such assertions have as much validity and integrity behind them as "National Geographic" caricatures of pharaonic Egyptians as lilly white and pinkish people, and Nubians Pharaohs as the only African, near black or ebony colored African rulers in ancient Egypt.
+The idea that one can not determine what the Egyptians were is typical bias, or more accurately, b.s. of Western "scholarship".
+Such assertions have as much validity and integrity behind them as "National Geographic" caricatures of pharaonic Egyptians as lilly-white and lilly-pinkish people, and Nubians Pharaohs as the only African, near black or "ebony-colored" African rulers in ancient Egypt.

 |A BAS RELIEF FROM THE OLD KINGDOM OF THE KMTIU or "Pharaonic Egypt"|

 Crania associated with Old Kingdom rulers, however have been scientifically proven to be "Negroid", i.e., sub-Saharan in character.
-Thus some parties have mentioned - "His (Sekenenra Tao) entire facial complex, in fact, is so different from other pharaohs (it is closest in fact to his son Ahmose) that he could be fitted more easily into the series of Nubian and Old Kingdom Giza skulls than into that of later Egyptian kings..."
-James Harris and Edward Wente, X-ray Atlas of the Royal Mummies, (1980).
+Thus some parties have mentioned of one well-known pharaoh - "His (Sekenenra Tao) entire facial complex, in fact, is so different from other pharaohs (it is closest in fact to his son Ahmose) that he could be fitted more easily into the series of Nubian and Old Kingdom Giza skulls than into that of later Egyptian kings..."
+See James Harris and Edward Wente's, X-ray Atlas of the Royal Mummies, (1980).
 University of Chicago Press.

-But today and in Egypt, fading images of ancient Egyptians themselves have been scraped and rubbed clean of their original varnish, painted over in pink or some other neutral color that can be interpreted as European-like in some rather reputable Western museums and even in Egypt under the pretense of preserving the original coloring or modernizing them, though this probably should never have been done.
+But, today and in Egypt, fading images of ancient Egyptians themselves have been scraped and rubbed clean of their original varnish, painted over in pink or some other neutral color that can be interpreted as European-like in some rather reputable Western museums and even in Egypt, under the pretense of preserving the original coloring or modernizing them, though this obviously should never have been done.

-Meanwhile, in "National Geographic", one often sees ancient Egyptians depicted to look like either Native American Indians or Northwestern Europeans - anything but like an African.
+Meanwhile, in "National Geographic", one often sees ancient Egyptians depicted to look like either Native American Indians or Northwestern Europeans - in other words anything but like an African.